-Top department stores Selfridges and Liberty London both house dedicated Christmas shops: Selfridges is the go-to store for Union Jack baubles and quirky ornaments, while Liberty is known for its traditional wreaths and gorgeous crackers.
-Hamleys on Regent Street sells an amazing variety of toys, while Topshop’s flagship store on Oxford Street offers bold, but affordable, fashion pieces – not to mention plenty of festive glitter and sequins!
-Note that large shops in London have reduced opening times on Sundays.
+Hamleys on Regent Street sells an amazing variety of toys, while Topshop’s flagship store on Oxford Street offers bold-but-affordable fashion pieces ideal for teens – not to mention plenty of festive glitter and sequins!

 Ready for lunch?
 Refuel at St Christopher's Place, a hidden dining gem just off Oxford Street, which boasts more than 20 restaurants and cafes.
 Alternatively, head to vibrant Kingly Court in Carnaby to eat delicious food from around the world.

-After a bite to eat, it’s time for a picturesque walk along the river Thames, where you can tuck into roasted chestnuts and enjoy the festive decorations.
-Drop by Wintertime at Southbank Centre to look for gifts among the traditional wooden chalets at the Christmas market, while enjoying some warming mulled wine.
+After a bite to eat, it’s time for a picturesque walk along the river Thames, where you can tuck into roasted chestnuts and enjoy the festive decorations along the South Bank, arriving at Christmas by the River at London Bridge City.

 If you’re looking for something more active to do during Christmas in London with kids, wrap up warm and get your skates on at one of London's gorgeous open-air ice-skating rinks.
 The ice rink at the Tower of London gives you spectacular views of the historic landmark or skate in the shadow of the Natural History Museum.

 For more seasonal events and festive things to do in London, take a look at our guide to Christmas in London.